harshita2201301024/obsidian/data/Daily Notes/2024/August/05-August-2024-Monday.md

 Smart POA issues to fix

-1. call api for max delegation end date which was given to me by chandra
+1. Leaves apply - 5 min
-2. error message on delegation search api should be as per tejas design - 1 hour
+2. attestation talk - 10 min
 3.  fix all PR comments and get it approved - 4 hour
-4. Tejas design review - 2 hour
+4. call api for max delegation end date which was given to me by chandra - 1 hour
-5. Pending Localisation - 1 hour
+5. Fix all console errors - 1 hour
-6. Fix all console errors - 1 hour
+6. error message on delegation search api should be as per tejas design - 1 hour
-7. Leaves apply - 5 min
+7. Tejas design review - 2 hour
-8. attestation talk - 10 min
+8. Pending Localisation - 1 hour

 **Night Routine**